Top 10 Children’s Savings Accounts Of 2019

 BANK OF AMERICA MINOR SAVINGS ACCOUNT

-The account can be opened for children younger than 18 at a branch with a $25 minimum deposit.
+The Bank of America kid’s account can be opened for children younger than 18 at a branch with a $25 minimum deposit.
 There is no monthly fee and no minimum daily balance required.
 However, the bank’s APY of 0.03% – 0.06% isn’t very attractive.

 JUSTICE FEDERAL CREDIT UNION YOUTH ACCOUNT

-To ensure your kid is getting the best yield, use this tool to compare the various savings account.
+To ensure your kid is getting the best yield, compare the top savings account.

 PNC BANK KIDS ACCOUNT